hemanth-hiwaga/Adavanced_Data_Analysis/README.md

 [view code 👆](/5_poroject/5_3_time_series.ipynb)
 ![](/2_images/5_3_forecating.png)

+The sales forecast graph shows a steady increase in actual sales from early 2019 through to late 2019, followed by a sharp drop at the start of 2020.
+The forecasted sales (in red) depict a high level of fluctuation across 2020, with alternating peaks and troughs, indicating volatility in sales projections.
+This volatility could reflect seasonal trends, demand shifts, or external factors affecting sales.

+---

 ### 4. Discovering Product Associations with Market Basket Analysis
 **Objective**: To identify associations between different products, understanding which products are frequently bought together.
 This analysis supported product placement, promotions, and cross-selling strategies.